mahdicharif/etl_assessment/README.md

 # Algolia Data Engineer Assignment

-This project implements a daily ETL pipeline to process Shopify configuration data using Airflow and Docker.
+This project implements an ETL pipeline to handle data related to Shopify configuration using Airflow and Docker.
+Tests are also implemented.

 ## Prerequisites

-- Docker
+- docker
-- Docker Compose
+- docker-compose

 ## Setup and Running